hyperledger/indy-hipe/README.md

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
-Exactly what counts as a "very minor change" is up to the sub-team to decide; check [Sub-team specific guidelines] for more details.
+Exactly what counts as a "very minor change" is up to the maintainers to decide.

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

-While the RFC pull request is up, the sub-team may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
+While the RFC pull request is up, the maintainers may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
 In either case a summary from the meeting will be posted back to the RFC pull request.

-A sub-team makes final decisions about RFCs after the benefits and drawbacks are well understood.
-These decisions can be made at any time, but the sub-team will regularly issue decisions.
+Maintainers make final decisions about RFCs after the benefits and drawbacks are well understood.
+These decisions can be made at any time.
 When a decision is made, the RFC pull request will either be merged or closed.
-In either case, if the reasoning is not clear from the discussion in thread, the sub-team will add a comment describing the rationale for the decision.
+In either case, if the reasoning is not clear from the discussion in thread, the maintainers will add a comment describing the rationale for the decision.